maboutaam/Data-projects-TripleTen-/README.md

 # These are the python files of all the projects that I have worked on during my training with TripleTen.
-These projects are for real companies.
+You can find the readme of each project located in their respective folders.

 ### Zyfra
 ### Instacart
 ### Beta Bank
+### Oily Giant
+### Ice
+### Megaline